-Although this osprey survey is intended to be comprehensive, participation in it and filling out the survey form are fairly easy undertakings.
-It helps that ospreys are pretty cool, charismatic, as well as easily observed and identified.
+Participation in the survey is fairly easy.
+It helps that ospreys are pretty cool, charismatic, and easily observed and identified.
 Their nests often can be seen at a considerable distance and should be monitored with binoculars from a safe distance.
 Please do not approach nests.
 For updated information on the natural history and conservation of ospreys in Pennsylvania, please review the osprey account in the

 Endangered and Threatened Species Section.